zamfofex/dummyette/documentation/main.md

 By default, the bot will perform move analyses using at most as many workers as there are CPU cores in the runtime.
 This can be changed by using the `async` specifier.

-Currently, for backwards compatibility, specifying `async` without a worker count is allowed, but has no effect.
-This is deprecated and might be removed in the future.

 changing the base Lichess URL <br> the `origin` specifier
 ---